 As a non-school candidate, that examination does not contribute towards meeting the requirements for the WACE.
-The sickness/misadventure provisions also will not apply to you for this examination.
-Non-school candidates are responsible for downloading their Personalised Examination Timetable from https:// wace.wa.edu.au.
+Nor do the sickness/misadventure provisions apply to you for this examination.

+Non-school candidates are responsible for downloading their Personalised examination timetable from https://studentportal.scsa.wa.edu.au.

 You may not enrol in an external examination for an Interstate Language at the same time as being enrolled in that course with the State that hosts the language.
+Also, you may not enrol in more than one Interstate Languages examination.

 A fee is payable at the time of enrolling as a non-school candidate.
-Where there is a practical examination component, a non-school candidate located in the country is responsible for travel costs.
+Where there is a practical examination component, a non-school candidate located outside the Perth metropolitan area is responsible for travel costs.

-Enrolments as a non-school candidate close on Thursday, 5 April 2018.
+Enrolments as non-school candidates close on Thursday, 4 April 2019.
 No late enrolments will be accepted.